NguyenMav/NguyenMav/README.md

 <details>
 <summary>Want to know more about me?</summary>
 <br>
-💻I started learning about programming and data science in March 2024
+💻I started learning about programming for the first time in March 2024
 <br>
 🖥️I built my first PC in 2022, which was when I first got into technology
 <br>